Legal tools for citizen empowerment

 Can a half-acre of dry earth be more precious than gold?
 To farmers in some of the world's poorest countries, the answer is very literally yes.
 Goldmining, agribusiness and other interests are pushing farmers off the land they need for crops, and polluting their waterways.

-Getting a better deal from natural resource investment in the global South
+Getting a better deal from natural resource investment

 Effective use of legal rights can be a powerful tool in helping local people get a better deal.
 This is the aim of ‘Legal Tools for Citizen Empowerment’, a collaborative initiative to strengthen local voices and help communities benefit from natural resource investment in low-income countries.
 Led by IIED, Legal Tools is put into practice together with a range of partners.